Office Exercises

 • Name as may capital cities as you can think of

-• Try counting backward from 100 in twos, threes, sevens.
+• Try counting backward from 100 in twos, threes or even sevens.

 Share this post